mochell/mochell_v2/content/authors/admin/_index.md

 title: Momme Hell
 email: mhell@brown.edu
 ---
-I am currently a PostDoc at the Institute at Brown for Environment and Society with [Chris Horvat](http://www.chrv.at) and [Baylor Fox-Kemper](http://www.geo.brown.edu/research/Fox-Kemper/).
+I am a PostDoc at the Institute at Brown for Environment and Society with [Chris Horvat](http://www.chrv.at) and [Baylor Fox-Kemper](http://www.geo.brown.edu/research/Fox-Kemper/).
 I graduated from [Scripps Institution of Oceanography](https://scripps.ucsd.edu) (SIO) and ETH Zuerich.

 I am interested in air-sea exchange and how it links to the large-scale climate variabilty.
 I study how surface wave generation and how they interact with sea ice.
 I am for better climate models without losing complexity.